MyWare386/life-is-a-game-website/README.md

 -----------------

 - The website is in French 🇫🇷
-- There is not just "Life Is A Game" projects
+- There is not just "Life Is A Game" projects (there is also my websites)